Patrick-Sawyer/CV/README.md

 www.disco-computer.com

 I have a strong interest in making music so many of my projects utilise Web Audio API.
-The synth maybe a little esoteric, but you can load demo sounds and patterns using the dropdown.
+The synth is very esoteric, but you can load demo sounds and patterns using the dropdown.
 There is also a game here, which was my first experiment using OOP.

 ## Skills